Wishpro Launches Advanced Magnetic Infusion Technology for Smarter Skin Management

 Wishpro offers a suite of 13 RFID-enabled serum capsules, each formulated to treat specific concerns—from dullness and hyperpigmentation to acne, sensitivity, and visible aging.

-More than just two capsules have demonstrated efficacy and clinical studies.
-A few highlights include:

-- β-White (Brightening Capsule): A biomimetic peptide that reduces melanin production by up to 79%, with a 30% visible reduction in dark spots within 56 days.
+- β-White (Brightening Capsule): Clinically shown to reduce melanin by 79%, with a 30% reduction in dark spots within 56 days.

-- Biogomm'age (Peel Exfoliator Capsule): More than just an exfoliator, this capsule features biodegradable, non-irritant safe scrub technology, enriched with Vitamin B5 and Vitamin E. Clinically shown to deliver softer, smoother skin with minimal irritation, it is preferred by 79% of users over traditional scrubs.
+- Biogomm'age (Peel Exfoliator Capsule): Clinically proven biodegradable scrub tech with Vitamin B5 + E, delivering softer, smoother skin with minimal irritation.

 For more information, contact: +65 6292 0100, or visit www.wishproasia.com.